cassioconti/blockchain-playground/project2/README.md

 # How to run

-`node simpleChain.js`
+Install the dependencies with `npm install`
+Run with `npm start`

-Please check the end of the `simpleChain.js` file to see how data is being added.
+Please check the end of the `simpleChain.js` file to see how data can be added.
-Due to the async properties of level DB, I am adding 100 ms between the calls.

-The final code is a little too complex.
-I hope the reviewer can send me some suggestions.

 # Blockchain Data